apache/flink/docs/dev/project-configuration.md

 for details on how to build Flink for a specific Scala version.

-Scala versions after 2.12.8 are not binary compatible with previous 2.12.x versions.
-The Flink project does therefore not offer releases for versions past 2.12.8.
-If you want, you can build Flink yourself for a later Scala version.
+Scala versions after 2.12.8 are not binary compatible with previous 2.12.x versions, preventing the Flink project from upgrading its 2.12.x builds beyond 2.12.8.
-Refer to the [build guide]({%link flinkDev/building.md %}#scala-versions) for more information, as mentioned above.
-For this to work, you need to add `-Djapicmp.skip` to skip binary compatibility checks when building.
+Users can build Flink locally for latter Scala versions by following the above mentioned [build guide]({% link flinkDev/building.md %}#scala-versions).
+For this to work, users need to add `-Djapicmp.skip` to skip binary compatibility checks when building.

 See the [Scala 2.12.8 release
 notes](https://github.com/scala/scala/releases/tag/v2.12.8) for more details,